puntorigen/aicode/actions/create-asset.md

 # and the following source tree:
 ${source_tree}

-# can you determine the output filename (with extension) and location for this new asset?
+# can you determine the best output filename (with extension) and location for this new asset?
 Use the naming conventions from the source tree if possible.

+# if the user didn't specify a location reference for the file, use the current folder as the default location.
 `;
 const file_ = await queryLLM(file_prompt,
     z.object({